Moving to a new Local Authority area

 Often claimants are unable to move into a property on the same date that the tenancy starts.
 If the HB Office are aware that the tenant has not moved in on their tenancy start date, HB will generally only be payable from the date they do actually move in (or in some instances from the following Monday).
 So claimants moving in after their tenancy start date risk starting off their tenancy in arrears.
 In some situations the HB rules might help (see below) - otherwise claimants might need to try for a Discretionary Housing Payment.

-What are the rules and could they help?
+What are the HB rules on moving home - and could they help?

 Unavoidable overlapping liability